jwkvam/bowtie/doc/comparison.rst

 Bokeh
 -----

-This is the oldest dashboarding tool in Python I'm aware of that's still maintained.
+This is the oldest dashboard tool in Python I'm aware of.
 I think it hasn't been adopted much because of poor visibility and documentation.
 To be fair I haven't used it a lot and only discovered it after I created Bowtie.